+Elephanta caves ferry timings are very much convenient for the visitors.
+These timings may fluctuate during the rainy season.
 The first ferryboat is at 9:00 AM from the Gateway Of India.
 Ferryboat takes an hour to reach Elephanta Caves from Gateway Of India.
 The last boat leaves the Gateway at around 2:00 PM.
-Similarly, the first boat for return from the Elephanta is at 12 noon and the last boat is at 5:30.
+Similarly, the first boat for return from the Elephanta is at 12 noon and the last boat is at 5:30 PM.
 This ride cost Rs.
 120 to 150 for per person to reach this wonderful place.
 We suggest our readers go early.
 So they can explore the other tourist attractions of this place.

 Elephanta Caves Entry Fees / Ticket Price

 Children (under 15 years): Free